The secret to better burgers? A clean grill

-Dirty grills are dangerous fire hazards.
-Grease buildup causes nasty flare-ups, even full-blown fires.
-And besides being a threat to your life and home, a nasty grill won't do any favors to food flavor either.
+A dirty grill is a dangerous fire hazard.
+All that built-up grease and grime buildup can cause nasty flare-ups, even full-blown fires.
+And besides being a threat to your life and home, a yucky, soiled grill won't do any favors to food flavor either.

 There's no need to panic, though.
 Here in this guide are simple steps to deep-clean, and maintain your grill properly.
 As a result, your food will taste better, and your grill will perform at its best, not to mention last longer.
 I serviced a propane-fueled grill for this article, but much of the advice I offer covers charcoal grills, pellet smokers and Kamado grills, too.